 - Motif Investing.
 When Covestor originally launched, the model was that you’d share your own stock portfolio, and if other investors shadowed yours, you’d get a cut.
 They’ve long since pivoted, but Motif has emerged with something a bit similar.
 You can construct (or just follow) “Motifs” of stocks and ETFs.

 - Personal Capital.
 I’ll be checking out Newchip which Amy mentioned in her post, but for now use Personal Capital to track my accounts (like bank accounts, retirement, etc, as well as my crowdfunding portfolio investments).
 Although a handful of the crowdfunding platforms can be automatically tracked (like Fundrise and Prosper), most of these kinds of investments have to be entered and updated manually in Personal Capital.

 While there’s no question some investments (and platforms) will fail along the way (especially when the market turns south, as it always does eventually), in the long run I think we’re living through a really important new development in the evolution of capital markets, and it’s fun to be a part of it.Have a question about crowdfunded investing?
 Want to learn more but aren’t sure where to start?
-You can explore more than 80 crowdfunding investment platforms in our database and learn more about the nuts and bolts of crowdfunding and alternative investing on our blog.
+You can explore more than 90 crowdfunding investment platforms in our database and learn more about the nuts and bolts of crowdfunding and alternative investing on our blog.
 And before investing, we strongly recommend getting a clear picture of your overall finances using a tool like Personal Capital.
 It's free, it's what we use to track our own finances, and when you sign up using that link you'll be helping to support YieldTalk.